 Finally, it presents you with a clear, meaningful choice at the end.

 The only complaints I have were the bosses.
 The laserbeam fight sucked in a game with disengagement.
-All of the bosses felt a bit hp bloated - watching your empowered missile storm only ship only chip away a fraction of health is disheartening.
+All of the bosses felt a bit hp bloated - watching your empowered missile storm only chip away a fraction of health is disheartening.
 Also, I really wish they would stop adding mobs in the beginning of a boss fight.
 It removes tactical decisions in a way; why do anything but rush the boss if there's an infinite swarm jumping in behind him?

 All in all, I was pretty happy with the expansion and look forward to seeing more work of this quality from Obsidian in the future.